 A provider may choose to offer other waiver services to people who formerly used the residential care service.
 To address customized living size and setting limitations under BI and CADI, DHS created an option for BI and CADI residential care providers to transition to customized living.
 For more information, see the customized-living option for current BI and CADI residential care providers section.

 Providers will need to ensure they meet the requirements of the new home and community-based settings rule issued by CMS in January 2014.
 For additional information, see DHS – Transition plan for home and community-based settings.

-Individuals and providers have until June 30, 2018, to transition to new services.
-During this time, each person will work with his/her case manager/care coordinator to develop a person-centered transition plan.
+Individuals and providers had until June 30, 2018, to transition to new services.
+During this time, each person worked with his/her case manager/care coordinator to develop a person-centered transition plan.

-As an alternative to residential care, a person may choose to live in:
+As an alternative to residential care, a person may have chosen to live in:

-Although the plan to discontinue residential care as a waiver service removes one service choice for a person, many other waiver services and resources can support a person in the community on a waiver program.
+Although discontinuation of residential care as a waiver service removed one service choice for a person, many other waiver services and resources can support a person in the community on a waiver program.